 For config files we should use the ~/config/settings/ruby folder for .rubyrc (<- this file also should have no dot at the beginning!)

 For --user-install the gem files should go into /boot/system/non-packaged/lib/ruby$rubyVersion folder

 I tried to grep the whole source tree, but i can't seem to find the correct place, where they defined.
 Can somebody give me some hints?

-Updated by extrowerk (Zoltán Mizsei) 2 months ago
+Updated by extrowerk (Zoltán Mizsei) almost 2 years ago

 We need something along theese lines, but integrated as default in ruby:

 rubver=`ruby --version | cut -d" " -f2 | cut -d. -f3 --complement` #had no better idea :( export RUBY_VER="$rubver.0" export GEM_PATH="/boot/system/non-packaged/lib/ruby" export GEM_HOME="$GEM_PATH/$RUBY_VER" export GEM_SPEC_CACHE="$GEM_PATH/spec" export BUNDLE_USER_CACHE="$GEM_PATH/bundle" export PATH="$GEM_HOME/bin/:$PATH"

 Updated by nobu (Nobuyoshi Nakada) almost 2 years ago